OpenVidu/openvidu.io-docs/docs/deployment/deploying-on-premises.md

 #### 2.1) Register a FQDN pointing to your public IP

-This depends of the DNS register you want to use.
+This depends on the DNS register you want to use.
 You need to create a DNS register of **type A pointing to the Elastic IP created before**.
 Let's suppose that our domain is: **example.openvidu.io**.

 #### 2.2) Edit `/opt/openvidu/.env`

-To make our deployment works with a **Let's encrypt** certificate, you just need to edit the file in `/opt/openvidu/.env` and fill the next variables:
+To make our deployment work with a **Let's encrypt** certificate, you just need to edit the file in `/opt/openvidu/.env` and fill the next variables:

 ```